enigma-io/ahs-acs/README.md

 ## Get the data.

-If you'd simply like to download the resulting files, you can access public versions of them here:
+If you'd like to download the resulting files of cross-tabluted variables for the AHS and ACS, you can access public versions of them here:

 * [acs.csv ~ 2GB uncompressed](http://enigma-public.s3.amazonaws.com/projects/smoke-alarm-risk/data/acs.csv)
 * [ahs.csv ~ 100MB uncompressed](http://enigma-public.s3.amazonaws.com/projects/smoke-alarm-risk/data/ahs.csv)

-Or if you just want to access the raw `postgresql` dumps of the ACS and AHS, you can find them here:
+Or, if you want to access the raw PostgreSQL dumps of the ACS and AHS, you can find them here:

 * [acs20135yr.sql ~ 13 GB compressed](http://enigma-public.s3.amazonaws.com/projects/ahs-acs/data/acs20135yr.sql.gz)
 * [ahs2011.sql ~ 50MB compressed](http://enigma-public.s3.amazonaws.com/projects/ahs-acs/data/ahs2011.sql.gz)